Difference Maker: Enacting Systems Theory in Biology Teaching

 The recursive teaching model.
 An evidence-and-theory informed model for co-constructing meaning with students rather than just telling them or having them discover alone.

-Detailed examples of my lessons.
-I show the exact diagrams I’ve drawn in a lesson and explain how I’ve drawn them step by step.
-I show the questions I’ve asked students, at what point in the lesson, and why.
+Detailed examples of real lessons.
+The exact diagrams I’ve drawn in lessons and how I’ve built them step by step with students.
+Plus the questions I’ve asked, at what point in the lesson, and why.

 A theory-informed how-to guide for planning explanations.
-I show how to explain biological concepts by applying the variation theory of learning and enactive cognitive science.
-This simple heuristic should cut your planning time while improving your students’ understanding.
+How to explain biological concepts by applying the variation theory of learning and enactive cognitive science.
+The resulting heuristic cuts planning time while vastly improving students’ understanding.

 A theory-informed how-to guide for co-constructing stock and flow diagrams.
-These diagrams have helped my teaching become more conceptual and conversational.
-I show how to read, design, and teach them with detailed lesson examples.
-There’s also an appendix of 37 diagrams I’ve used with my classes.
+There are several benefits: 1. building these models clarifies your understanding to yourself and your students, and 2. teaching becomes more conceptual, conversational, adaptive, and enjoyable.
+I show how to read, design, and teach with them through detailed lesson examples.
+Plus an appendix of 37 diagrams I’ve used with my classes.

-A new model of curricular content.
-I show that the curriculum is not just a list of content of equal weight.
-There are key ideas that give meaning to the rest of the curriculum.
-I explain the concept of “metacontent” and show how I apply it in detailed examples.
+A new model of curricular content: metacontent.
+The curriculum is not just a list of content of equal weight.
+There are fundamental ideas that give meaning to the rest of the curriculum.
+By including this metacontent in teaching, a shared way of seeing and talking about our subjects emerges.

 The second type is understanding understanding itself.
 I share a taxonomy of understanding that allows students to grasp what I expect of them in every topic.
 I provide example sentences for each level of understanding, questions I’ve asked to test my students’ understanding, and answers my students have given.

 A way of seeing and being.
 Rather than a training manual with activities to follow, this book provides teachers with a new conception of teaching, learning, and acting together in the classroom.
-It exemplifies all the ideas in practice from real lessons in real teaching contexts.
-This book will give you a new and viable perspective on teaching and learning.
+The novel insights of Difference Maker will inevitably change your perception.

 Free first chapter here.